luaroxa/charade/README.md

 [4] HOW TO:

-This game follows a very typical charade rules.
+You can go to https://github.com/luaroxa/charade.git to find the game.

 Instruction:
+This game essentially follows a very typical charade rules.
  1) Pick Team Home & Guest.
 Team Home will go first.
  2) You will each have 3 rounds to play charades.
  3) Click on <i>Shuffle</i> button to see your word choices.